 Terms of Reference

-Purpose | Objectives | Reporting Relationship | membership | Terms of Appointment | Format | Discussion Inputs | Discussion Outcomes | Chair / Deputy Chair
+Purpose | Objectives | Reporting Relationship | membership | Terms of Appointment | Quorum | Format | Discussion Inputs | Discussion Outcomes | Chair / Deputy Chair

 Purpose:

-The purpose of the Information Technology Advisory Council (ITAC) is to advise the UBC Board of Governors (through its Finance Committee) and the Executive Management Team on matters related to maximizing the benefits of investments in Information Technology (IT) consistent with the strategy and risk appetite of the university.
+The purpose of the Information Technology Advisory Council (ITAC) is to advise the UBC Board of Governors (through its Audit Committee) and the Executive Management Team on matters related to maximizing the benefits of investments in Information Technology (IT) consistent with the strategy and risk appetite of the university.

 Objectives:

-5. Review the organisation's approach to delivering technology solutions and its ability to absorb associated structural changes.
+4. Review the organisation’s approach to delivering technology solutions and its ability to absorb associated structural changes.

 Reporting Relationship: